-The bill amends the Public Health Code by updating the language regarding the practice of nursing and the use of professional titles.
-Specifically, it clarifies that individuals must be licensed or authorized to engage in nursing practices, replacing the term "he or she" with "the individual" for gender neutrality.
-Additionally, it restricts the use of various nursing titles to those who are authorized under the law, and introduces a new provision stating that the license cycle for both registered professional nurses and licensed practical nurses is three years.
+The bill amends the Public Health Code by updating the language regarding the practice of nursing and the use of specific professional titles.
+It specifies that individuals must be licensed or authorized to engage in nursing practices, replacing the term "he or she" with "the individual" for clarity.
+Additionally, the bill restricts the use of various nursing titles to those who are authorized under the law, and introduces a new provision stating that the license cycle for registered professional nurses and licensed practical nurses is three years.

-Furthermore, the bill addresses the practice of speech-language pathology, stipulating that individuals must be licensed to use specific titles related to this profession.
-It modifies the language to replace "an" with "17 An" at the beginning of the relevant section, indicating a change in the structure of the text.
-The bill also establishes a license cycle for speech-language pathologists, although the specific duration is not provided in the summary.
-Overall, the amendments aim to enhance clarity and ensure that only qualified individuals can practice in these health-related fields.
+Furthermore, the bill addresses the practice of speech-language pathology, stating that individuals must be licensed to use titles associated with this profession.
+It modifies the language to clarify that individuals cannot use these titles unless they are licensed as speech-language pathologists.
+The bill also establishes a licensing cycle for speech-language pathologists, although the specific duration is not provided in the text.
+Overall, the amendments aim to enhance clarity and regulation within the nursing and speech-language pathology professions.

 Statutes affected: